nesquena/gitdocs/README.md

  * Manage share settings and other configuration options

 To check out the front-end, simply visit `http://localhost:8888` whenever gitdocs is running.

+### Conflict Resolution

+Proper conflict resolution is an important part of any good doc and file collaboration tool.
+In most cases, git does a good job of handling file merges for you.
+Still, what about cases where the conflict cannot be resolved automatically?

+Don't worry, gitdocs makes handling this simple.
+In the event of a conflict, **all the different versions of a document are stored** in the repo tagged with the **git sha** for each committed version.
+The members of the repo can then compare all versions and resolve the conflict.

 ## Planned Features